andrew/ultimate-awesome/README.md

 - [awesome-avd](https://github.com/alan-turing-institute/awesome-avd) - A curated list of research resources in automated vulnerability detection (AVD).
 - [awesome-miccai-2026](https://github.com/ambicuity/awesome-miccai-2026) - This repository automatically discovers and organizes MICCAI 2026 papers from arXiv that have publicly available code implementations.
 The list is updated daily by a bot that searches for new papers and categorizes them by research area.
 - [awesome-front-end-curriculum](https://github.com/auchenberg/awesome-front-end-curriculum) - A crowd sourced curriculum of mandatory material for new front-end devs.
+- [awesome-windows](https://github.com/awesome-soft/awesome-windows) - A curated list of awesome software for Windows.
 - [Environmental-Data-Science](https://github.com/beatrizmilz/Environmental-Data-Science) - A list of books, events, articles, journals, courses, etc related to Environmental Data Science.
 - [awesome-ai-engineering](https://github.com/boxabirds/awesome-ai-engineering) - List of resources helping you become a better AI engineer. .
 - [awesome-romhacking](https://github.com/btelwy/awesome-romhacking) - An awesome list of epic resources related to romhacking for various games and consoles.